mipear/dwragored/README.md

 - Ability for users to reset passwords if they have forgotten their password
 - For users to be able to upload photos of their swimming experience
 - Ability for users to comment on each other's posts
+- Extend area of swimming locations.
+Currently the site focuses on South Wales in order to ensure it is effective, but it would be better to include a variety of locations for more users.

 ## Wireframes